 Our mobility solution, M, is evidence to how new business models can support our circular economy strategy.
 A growing number of progressive cities and companies are focused on reducing their emissions, while traditional views on car ownership are changing.
-We believe that car sharing will play a critical role in reducing the number of cars in urban settings, and increase the utilisation of fleets, while meeting growing demand for shared ownership.
-The environmental and quality of life benefits are clear.
-Each shared M car can replace up to nine privately owned cars36, which helps to free up space as well as to achieve substantially reduced resource consumption and emission generation.
+We believe that car sharing will play a critical role in reducing the number of cars in urban

-Vehicle utilisation 2021 2020 2019 2018 Average number of kilometres driven per vehicle - owned/leased vehicles ^{19]} 14,532 Average number of kilometres driven per vehicle - Volvo Car Mobility vehicles 21,027 Average number of passengers per vehicle and kilometre - owned/leased vehicles 20) 1.87
+Vehicle utilisation 2021 2020 2019 2018 Average number of kilometres driven per vehicle - owned/leased vehicles (9) 14,532 Average number of kilometres driven per vehicle - Volvo Car Mobility vehicles 21,027 Average number of passengers per vehicle and kilometre - owned/leased vehicles 20) 1.87 we own (including both land and buildings) plus building area that we lease, e.g. offices and warehouses.
+Our focus on protecting biodiversity will increase in coming years.
+Moreover, we follow the development on TNFD.